❋

 This session breaks down the logistics of producing theatre, offering a clear overview of what it takes to get a project on its feet.
 Participants will explore key producing responsibilities, including budgeting, scheduling, venue considerations, and basic marketing and outreach.
 The seminar also introduces the roles and functions of common collaborators—director, stage manager, designers, performers, and producers—clarifying how each contributes to the process and how to build a team that supports the work.

-Instructor: Grace Kimpinski (she/her) is a passionate arts leader, producer, and stage manager who champions inclusive, transformative performance.
+Instructor: Grace Kimpinski is a passionate arts leader, producer, and stage manager who champions inclusive, transformative performance.
 Based in Charlottetown, PEI, she leads the Island Fringe Festival, supports equity work nationally, and brings over a decade of experience creating bold, community-rooted performances.
 She mentors artists and manages productions with care.